Materials-Consortia/OPTIMADE/optimade.rst

 Note: when implementing a parser according this grammar, the implementers MAY choose to construct a lexer that ignores all whitespace (spaces, tabs, newlines, vertical tabulation and form feed characters, as described in the grammar 'Space' definition), and use such a lexer to recognize language elements that are described in the ``(* TOKENS *)`` section of the grammar.
 In that case, it can be beneficial to remove the '[Spaces]' element from the ``Filter = [Spaces], Expression`` definition as well and use the remaining grammar rules as a parser generator input (e.g., for yacc, bison, antlr).

-Regular Expressions for OPTiMaDe Filter Tokens
+Regular Expressions for OPTIMADE Filter Tokens
 ----------------------------------------------

 The string below contains Perl-Compatible Regular Expressions to recognize identifiers, number, and string values as specified in this specification.